 You may also use external sources (books, websites, papers, …) to

-But external sources must be used to support your solution, not to obtain your solution.
+But external sources (including generative AI) may only be used to support your solution, not to obtain your solution.
 You may not use them to

-• Find solutions to the specific problems assigned as homework (in words or in code)—you must independently solve the problem assigned, not translate a solution presented online or elsewhere.
+- Find solutions to the specific problems assigned as homework (in words or in code, in whole or in part, or for analogous versions)—you must independently solve the problem assigned, not translate a solution presented online or elsewhere.

-If you use code from online or other sources, you must use code comments to make it clear what code you wrote and what code is from other sources.
+If you use code snippets from online or other sources, you must use code comments to clearly acknowledge code excerpts from other sources.
 This rule applies to code, text, images, and any other material you submit.

 Please talk to us if you have any questions about this policy.
 Any form of plagiarism or cheating will result in sanctions to be determined by the instructors, including grade penalties (such as negative points for the assignment or reductions in letter grade) or course failure.
 Students taking the course pass/fail may have this status revoked.
 We are also obliged to report violations to your academic program and the appropriate University authorities.
 Please refer to the University Policy on Academic Integrity.